Unidata/netcdf-java/docs/userguide/src/site/pages/cdmdatasets/readingcdm.md

 ---
 ## Tutorial: Working with NetcdfFile

-A `NetcdfFile` provides read-only access to datasets through the netCDF API (to write data, use `NetcdfFileWriteable`).
+A `NetcdfFile` provides read-only access to datasets through the netCDF API (to write data, use `NetcdfFormatWriter`).
-Use the static `NetcdfFiles.open` methods to open a netCDF file, an HDF5 file, or any other file which has an &nbsp;[`IOServiceProvider`](writing_iosp.html) implementation that can read the file with the NetCDF API.
+Use the static `NetcdfFiles.open` methods to open a netCDF file, an HDF5 file, or any other file which has an [`IOServiceProvider`](writing_iosp.html) implementation that can read the file with the NetCDF API.
 Use [`NetcdfDataset.openFile`](netcdf_dataset.html) for more general reading capabilities, including **OPeNDAP**, **NcML**, and **THREDDS** datasets.

 Read access for some file types is provided through optional modules and must be included in your netCDF build as [artifacts](using_netcdf_java_artifacts.html).